Lookin Boy

-"Lookin' Boy" (also known as "Lookin' Ass Nigga") is a song by American hip hop group Hotstylz, released on May 13, 2008, as their commercial debut single.
+"Lookin' Boy" (also known as "Lookin' Ass Nigga") is a song by American hip hop group Hotstylz, released on May 13, 2008, as their lone single.
 The song, which was produced by Southern hip hop producer Nitti, features vocals from fellow American rapper Yung Joc.

 Background

 The song is a game that derives from The Dozens, but instead replaces the classic "Your Mama" opening references, with quips ending with the closing reference "...lookin' boy", or "lookin' ass nigga" in the explicit version.
 The song was meant to be the lead single for their unreleased debut album.

 Music video

 The music video was released in May 2008.
 American reality television personality Midget Mac, from I Love New York 2 makes a cameo appearance in the video.

 Controversy

 In 2013, Detroit-based rapper Eminem sampled this song for his 2013 single "Rap God".
 The group claims that Eminem did not receive permission to use the sample, nor did he credit or compensate them.
 In November 2013, Hotstylz released a diss track towards Eminem titled "Rap Fraud", where they sample several of his songs and criticize him for not crediting them.
 In January 2015, TMZ reported Hotstylz were suing Eminem and Shady Records for the amount of $8 million, for using the 25 second sample of "Lookin' Boy" on his song "Rap God", without their permission.
 In March 2016, the lawsuit was dismissed as both parties reached a confidential settlement.